On a generalised form of subjective probability: Strength of a distribution function

-Let $\mathcal{D}_{\mbox{ $\mu|x$}}[\lambda]$ be defined as $\mathcal{F}[\lambda]$ was defined in equation~(\ref{equ8}) but with respect to the variable $\mu$ and the posterior distribution function $D(\mu\,|\,x)$.
-Since the posterior density function for $\mu$ is determined through Bayes' theorem simply by reweighting the prior density function for $\mu$, that is, by normalizing the density function that results from multiplying the prior density function by the likelihood function, it would seem difficult to apply a Bayesian reasoning process, i.e.\ a member of the set $\mathcal{M}_{\mbox{ $\mu|x$}}$, to argue that the similarities in the set $\{ S( A, R(\lambda) ) : A \in \mathcal{D}_{\mbox{ $\mu|x$}}[\lambda] \}$ should be generally larger than the similarities in the set $\{ S( A, R(\lambda) ) : A \in \mathcal{D}_{\mbox{ $\mu$}}[\lambda] \}$.
-For this reason, under the assumptions that have been made, it can be argued that it should be difficult, if not impossible, to find a directly elicited distribution function that could be regarded as being externally weaker than the posterior distribution function $D(\mu\,|\,x)$ according to Definition~7.
+Now, similar to how the set $\mathcal{D}_{\mbox{ $\mu$}}[a]$ was defined, let the set $\mathcal{D}_{\mbox{ $\mu|x$}}[a]$ be defined as the set $\mathcal{F}[a]$ was defined in equation~(\ref{equ8}) but with respect to the variable $\mu$ and the posterior distribution function $D(\mu\,|\,x)$.
+Since the posterior density function for $\mu$ is determined through Bayes' theorem simply by reweighting the prior density function for $\mu$, that is, by normalising the density function that results from multiplying this prior density function by the likelihood function of $\mu$, it would seem difficult to apply a Bayesian reasoning process, i.e.\ a member of the set of reasoning processes $\mathcal{M}_{\mbox{ $\mu|x$}}$, to argue that the similarities in the set $\,\{\, S( A, R(\lambda) ) : A \in \mathcal{D}_{\mbox{ $\mu|x$}}[\lambda] \,\}\,$ should be generally that much larger than the similarities in the set $\{\, S( A, R(\lambda) ) : A \in \mathcal{D}_{\mbox{ $\mu$}}[\lambda] \,\}$, assuming that these latter similarities are evaluated before the data are observed.
+For this reason, under the assumptions that have been made, it could be argued that, except possibly for distribution functions elicited in a similar context to how $D(\mu)$ was elicited, it should not be easy to find a directly elicited distribution function in any circumstances that could be regarded as being externally weaker than the posterior distribution function $D(\mu\,|\,x)$ according to Definition~7.